ajstarks/deck/cmd/decksh/README.md

 ## Graphics

 Rectangles, ellipses, squares and circles: specify the location and dimensions with optional color and opacity.
+The default color and opacity is gray, 100%

 	rect    x y w h [color] [opacity] ellipse x y w h [color] [opacity]